Yousef-8/Knowledge-Tracker/readme.md

 ### **Study Tracking**
 - A user can add a study topic
-- For each topic ,the user can add study logs that include time and resorces
+- For each topic ,the user can add study logs that include time and resources
 - View past topics and activity progress
 - Fetched resources are stored
 - User can add more resources to existing topics